Science May 8, 2026 Β· 12 min read

 Average

 Normal cognitive performance for your age group.
-Targeted practice with pattern-based activities — puzzle games, strategy games, varied problem sets — can move you toward the upper range within 8–12 weeks.
-See Best Exercises for Pattern Recognition for specific recommendations.
+Targeted practice with pattern-based activities β€” puzzle games, strategy games, varied problem sets β€” can move you toward the upper range within 8–12 weeks.
+See Why Some People Learn Patterns Faster Than Others for what drives those gains.

 Below 25th percentile for your age